brick/varexporter/README.md

     })()
     ```

-    This method is the recommended method for exporting complex custom objects: it is forward compatible with the new serialization mechanism introduced in PHP 7.4, flexible, safe, and composes very well under inheritance.
+    This method is recommended for exporting complex custom objects: it is forward compatible with the new serialization mechanism introduced in PHP 7.4, flexible, safe, and composes very well under inheritance.

-- If the class has only public properties, and no constructor, `VarExporter` produces an output similar to:
+    You can disable exporting objects this way, using the `NO_SERIALIZE` option.

+- If the class does not meet any of the conditions above, it is exported through direct property access, which in its simplest form looks like:

     ```php
     (static function() {
         $object = new \My\CustomClass;

-        $object->foo = 'Hello';
+        $object->publicProp = 'Foo';
-        $object->bar = 'World';
+        $object->dynamicProp = 'Bar';

         return $object;
     })()
     ```

-- Finally, if the class does not meet any of the conditions above, it can be exported using reflection, which looks like:
+    If the class has a constructor, it will be bypassed using reflection:

+    ```php
+    (static function() {
+        $class = new \ReflectionClass(\My\CustomClass::class);
+        $object = $class->newInstanceWithoutConstructor();

+        ...
+    })()
+    ```

+    If the class has non-public properties, they will be accessed through closures bound to the object:

     ```php
     (static function() {